iiscleap/NISP-Dataset/README.md

 train_spkrID -- list of train speakers

 Note: Other lingusitic details and regional details are provided in individual files in each native language Master folder.
+This Dataset paper is available in ArXiv with this link : https://arxiv.org/abs/2007.06021